dunyaoguz/subreddit_classifier/README.md

   > Moms and dads work hard to buy a nice house and send their kids to good schools so that their kids can get a good job, work hard to buy a nice house and send their kids to good schools, so that their grandchildren can get good jobs, buy nice houses and send their kids to good schools.

-* *Crazy Idea*: Unconventional, eccentric ideas of things.
-Examples:
+* *Crazy Idea*: Unconventional, eccentric ideas of things, such as:

   > Tinder but I instead of matching with people it just shows you how many people swiped left on you.
 No messages or anything